Concrete recycling: Uses

 Large pieces of concrete rubble (urbanite) can be used in walls as building stones, as slabs in walkways, or as riprap revetments to reduce stream bank erosion.
 Ecology blocks (eco-blocks) are made from recycled concrete and used for retaining walls and other temporary structures, and have also been used for hostile architecture.

 Small pieces are used as gravel for new construction projects.
 Sub-base gravel is laid as the lowest layer in a road, with fresh concrete or asphalt poured over it.
 The US Federal Highway Administration may use such techniques to build new highways from the materials of old highways.
 Concrete pavements can be broken in place and used as a base layer for an asphalt pavement through a process called rubblization.

 Crushed concrete free of contaminants can be used as raw material (sometimes mixed with natural aggregate) to make new concrete.

 Well-graded and aesthetically pleasing materials can be used as landscaping stone and mulch.

-Wire gabions (cages), can be filled with crushed concrete and stacked as retaining walls or privacy walls (instead of fencing).